flowtsohg/mdx-m3-viewer/README.md

 // Add the Mdx handler, which by itself adds the Blp, Slk, and Tga handlers.
 // So in the case you want to use the Mdx handler, you will need to include the source for all of the above. viewer.addHandler(Mdx);

+// Move away from the origin, so you'll actually be able to see stuff you load. viewer.camera.move([0, 0, -500);
 ```

 If the client doesn't have the WebGL requierments to run the viewer, an exception will be thrown when trying to create it.